sparkflows/sparkflows-docs/docs/user-guide/git-integration/push-application.rst

 #. **Linking Projects with Git:** Before pushing your Application to a Git repository, make sure you have successfully linked the concerned project with Git.
 Detailed steps can be found `here. <https://docs.sparkflows.io/en/latest/user-guide/git-integration/link-project.html>`_

-Step 2 : Login to Fire Insights
+Step 2 : Login to Sparkflows
 -----------------
 #.
-Go to Fire Insights Home Page.
+Go to Sparkflows Home Page.
 #.
 Enter your credentials.
 #.
 Click **Sign in** to reach the Dashboard.